astraut-solutions/easy-risk-register/docs/architecture/architecture-diagrams.md

 #### Data Privacy
 - Clear data isolation between user sessions
-- Client-side only processing of risk data
+- Client-side processing for calculations and rendering (core persistence is server-side)
 - Export data is sanitized before CSV generation
-- No external data transmission by default
+- Data is transmitted to your Supabase project via `/api/*` (no third-party analytics by default)

 #### Security Architecture Diagram